 - left in the same location for long periods of time (at least a month) and unattended

-- neglected, in poor condition or vandalised
+- neglected, insecure, in poor condition or vandalised

 - leaking fluids, such as oil and coolant etc.

 Some ATF’s will collect the vehicle for you if you are unable to take it to them and they may even give you some money for it.
 They will issue you with a Certificate of Destruction.
 There is a public register of ATF’s where you can search for a local provider.

-We will investigate the vehicle within two working days of it being reported.
+We will investigate the vehicle within five working days of it being reported.
 If we determine that there is no local registered keeper, we may remove a vehicle and dispose of it via recycling.